lyteword/chspurgeon-tod/volume-1/psalm-24.md

 in song by the attending cohorts of rejoicing spirits.

-## "Lo his triumphal chariot waits,
+Lo his triumphal chariot waits,

 And angels chant the solemn lay.